TheDiamondConservatory_Logo.jpg

 Conservatory Schedule: Invite or audition based enrollment

 The Conservatory Program includes required enrollment in the following classes.
 Additionally, enrollment in any of Diamond Dance Works' additional upper level ballet classes, while optional, is encouraged for Conservatory students to maximize their training hours.
+The Conservatory's monthly fee is based on the tuition cost of our studio, and it can be combined with the tuition fees for any additional classes the student is enrolled in.
 Dancers are also encouraged to enroll in additional dance styles such as contemporary or jazz.
 Dancers in the Conservatory will train during the following class times.
+2025-2026 schedule:

 Includes intermediate or advanced pointe